MarvNC/JP-Resources/readme.md

 ### Special Thanks

+Much thanks to:
-Much thanks to Renji-xD for rewriting the handlebar to find a minimum value.
-Thanks to KamWithK for developing cool Anki addons to use with this guide.
-Thanks to GrumpyThomas, pj, and aka_baka for some suggestions.
+ - Renji-xD for rewriting the handlebar to find a minimum value.
+ - KamWithK for developing cool Anki addons to use with this guide.
+ - Aquafina-water-bottle for developing a python script that greatly improved the backfilling process.
+ - GrumpyThomas, pj, and aka_baka for some suggestions.

 ## Sorting Mined Anki Cards by Frequency